A Geoff’s Travel Club tour

 If you arrive in Berlin early, you will need to arrange accommodation.
 Motel One has been recommended by Peter Patt, our German expert.
 He comments “It is not a “motel”, but a very good 3 star hotel.
 We always book our convention guests there, the hotel receives very positive reviews.
 Best of all: it offers a delicious buffet breakfast and is located directly opposite the main railway station (Hauptbahnhof).”
 When booking, make sure you mention Hauptbahnhof, as there are other Motel One hotels in Berlin.

 Monday, 13 June 2022

 The tour starts in Berlin today.
 Meet at the Berlin Hbf around lunch time for a first class train journey by the Eurocity to Zbaszynek in Poland.
-Continue by steam train or bus to Wolsztyn (depending on availability of a suitable train).
-The Wolsztyn shed hosts 3 operational steam locomotives (2x class Ol49 and Pt47-65) from which at least one is used to haul the regular passenger services out of Wolsztyn.
-The schedule for these trains will be published by late April/early May.
+Continue by bus to Wolsztyn, where we will visit the steam depot if feasible.
+The Wolsztyn shed hosts 3 operational steam locomotives (2x class Ol49 and Pt47-65) from which at least one is used to haul passenger services out of Wolsztyn.
+The schedule for these trains is not presently available.

 Your four star hotel tonight will be at Zbaszyn.

 Depending on the train timings, the regular steam service may depart early this morning.
 If you prefer to sleep a little longer, the tour bus will pick you up later and motor you to the Wolsztyn steam shed.
 If the Poznan bound passenger train is steam-rostered, we will use it for our ride into town.
 If not, we will transfer by road.
 This afternoon will include sightseeing by historic bus and tram.